ezemog1996/README-Generator/README.md

 While in this repository, run the command "node index" in the terminal and answer the questions.
 Once completed, check if the new README is formatted properly.

+### Tests

+While in this repository, run the command "node index" and answer the questions.
+Once completed, check if the new README is formatted properly.

 ### License